quasarframework/quasar-framework.org/source/guide/embedding-quasar.md

 These links (obviously) use the Quasar UMD version.

 ## Quasar Global Object
-When you embed Quasar UMD into a webpage you'll get injected a `Quasar` global Object:
+When you embed Quasar UMD into a webpage you'll get a `Quasar` global Object injected:

 ```js
 Quasar = {